cityofaustin/Residential-Permitting/_projects/deck/define.md

 ---
-title: Define your Deck Project in Austin, Texas
+title: 'Define your Deck Project in Austin, Texas'
 step_number: 1
 project_name: deck
 ---

 Before you start building or apply for a permit(s), it’s important to define your project, determine if you need any permits, and organize information you will need for your consultation and application.
 Let’s start by making sure your definition of your project is the same as the City of Austin’s definition.

 ---

 ## What is a deck?